juergenweb/FrontendLoginRegister/README.md

 ### Creation of 8 new user fields which will be added to the user template

-Creation of 10 templates (one for each page) seems to be a little bit of overload at the first sight.
-But this makes it all very flexible and customizable.

-During the installation process of this module 5 new fields will be created:
+During the installation process of this module 8 new fields will be created:

 - fl_activation: Stores the activation code if a new account was created
 - fl_activationdatetime: Holds the date and time when the user has verified his account